mackyrenney/Forced-Circulation-Evaporator-LQI-MPC/README.md

 H = (H_raw + H_raw') / 2; % Force symmetry
 ```

 The corrected x_hat_aug passes through the line gradient vector (f) for QP formulation.
 This gives the QP algorithm an optimal trajectory for ideal valve movements $\Delta u$ to reject disturbance and stabilize the evaporator.
+The 1-step free response (Ad_aug * x_hat_aug) shows what the next step will be without valve movement.
+The tracking penalty (Q_aug) penalizes variation in states based on weighted tuning.
+The input projection (Bd_aug') described how moving the valves changes the states.
+Therefore, Bd_aug' * Q_aug, represents ideal valve arrangements to fix predicted error.

 ``` matlab
 f = 2 * Bd_aug' * Q_aug * (Ad_aug * x_hat_aug);